From exploring Windsor Castle to a River Thames Cruise, these are the best things to do in Windsor, England!

 My boat trip took me past Eton College, Mill House and Windsor Racecourse with the most gorgeous views of the surrounding countryside.

-Also, the view of Windsor Castle coming back into Windsor was stunning (hopefully you can see that in my video!)
+Also, the view of the castle coming back into Windsor was stunning (hopefully you can see that in my video!)
 It’s definitely worth the trip just for that view alone.

 The round-trip takes 40 minutes and there’s commentary on board the boat explaining what you’re seeing and the history of the area.
 There’s even a bar on the boat for those of you who are thirsty!